catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

-﻿		# Date: 12.06.2019
+﻿		# Date: 20.02.2020
 		# Document Name: Rocksmith DLC Management tool README
 						(fork of rocksmith-custom-song-toolkit)
 		# Document purpose: To describe the functionailities and the way to change, the NEW tab that enable MASS Manipulation of Rocksmith DLC Library
-							(DLC folder; including customs(CDLC), DLCs and songs embeded in the ready to ship version of Rocksmith 2014)
+							(DLC folder; including customs(CDLC), DLCs and songs embeded in the ready to ship version of Rocksmith (2014 Remastered version))

-## Rocksmith DLC Library Manager v0.7.4
+## Rocksmith DLC Library Manager v0.7.5
-*(beta version-unreleased to the masses; branch of CSC)*
+*(alpha version- unnoficially, but available, version unreleased to the masses)*
 # App Description: MASS Manipulation of Rocksmith DLC Library
 		e.g. 1. in Rocksmith, in the Library, each song's Album, to contain a personal rating, if it has DD, instr. avail e.g. 2. in Rocksmith, in the Library, each song to be sorted by Album(Year) and Track No